josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind-is-smart-steering.md

 Speed isn't an issue for Crafters—or at least, not a priority; they are more concerned with the handiwork of their product.
 Styling is exactly where they want to be, because they value doing the work uniquely well over doing it well enough.
 Again, they see this work as central and defining to the product, and not just a detail of it.

+Crafters may often value details like maintainability, legibility, and accessibility above deadlines and swift project completion.

 ### Builders and Crafters

 As [Jeremy Keith put it so well](https://adactio.com/journal/18982): where it comes to styling, Builders want imperative programming; they want to specify what they want, where they want, how they want it.
 No surprises.

-Crafters instead want declarative programming; they understand how to wield the power of creating rules of governance within a complex system, and wish to use that power, rather than [micromanaging the browser](https://buildexcellentwebsit.es/).
+Crafters instead want declarative programming; they understand how to wield the power of creating rules of governance within a complex system, and want to use that power, rather than [micromanaging the browser](https://buildexcellentwebsit.es/).

+Builders value predictability; they will often sacrifice power if it also means eliminating risk and instability.

+Crafters value proficiency; they will often accept greater risk and responsibility if it also expands their abilities.

 Both Builders and Crafters have fully valid points of view.
 And in fairness, as I implied earlier, there exists a rich gradient of options between the two.
 You can balance workmanship and craftsmanship.
 You can use Tailwind only as much as you choose, and opt to reach for hand-authored CSS the rest of the time.